Doug Phillips (speaker): Early life and education

-Films
+Career

+He also worked for six years as a lawyer for the Home School Legal Defense Association (HSLDA).

 Phillips is the founder of the defunct San Antonio Independent Christian Film Festival.
 Phillips produced a documentary The League of Grateful Sons in 2004 about the soldiers who fought in the Battle of Iwo Jima.
 In 2009, Phillips led "a team of scientists and investigators, including John D. Morris, president of the Institute for Creation Research" to the Galápagos Islands for the 200th anniversary of Charles Darwin's life, and produced a documentary entitled The Mysterious Islands.